Andy2887/Redis-Clone/README.md

   - `LLEN key` - Get the length of a list

 ### Advanced Features
+- **Replication**: Master-replica support with command propagation and full resynchronization
 - **Expiry Support**: Automatic key expiration with millisecond precision
 - **Blocking Operations**: BLPOP with configurable timeouts and FIFO client ordering
 - **Thread Safety**: Concurrent client handling with proper synchronization